zalenix/portaldocs/portal-sdk/templates/top-onboarding.md

 * PMs, Developers, and Developer Leads  should join Stackoverflow Forums that are located at [https://stackoverflow.microsoft.com](https://stackoverflow.microsoft.com)  to let us know if you have any questions.
 Remember to tag questions with ```ibiza``` or related tag.
 For more information about the supported tags that are monitored by the Ibiza team, see [portalfx-stackoverflow.md](portalfx-stackoverflow.md).

-* Developers who want to contribute to the Azure documentation or test framework should join groups from the site located at [http://aka.ms/azuregithub](http://aka.ms/azuregithub).
+* Developers who want to contribute to the Azure documentation or test framework should join groups from the site located at [http://aka.ms/azuregithub](http://aka.ms/azuregithub), including "msportalfx-test".

 Ask an onboarding question on [Stackoverflow](https://stackoverflow.microsoft.com/questions/tagged/ibiza-onboarding).